srg-imperial/GrayC/ISSTA-2023-AE/README.md

 # I. GrayC: Greybox Fuzzing of Compilers and Analysers for C

-GrayC is a greybox fuzzer for C compilers and analysers and is a libfuzzer-based tool.
-In brief, GrayC works as follows.
-Starting with an initial corpus of test programs, it uses libfuzzer to perform coverage-guided mutation-based fuzzing of the Clang/LLVM compiler for a time-limited period.
-Unconventionally, the purpose of this use of libfuzzer is not to find bugs at this stage but rather to generate a large corpus of interesting test programs.
-It is achieved by (a) using a custom mutator to yield an interesting space of compiler test programs that are statically-valid, and (b) saving every test program that libfuzzer produces to an external directory.

-After the fuzzing run has completed, GrayC processes this external directory of test programs to test compilers (scripts) and code analysers and to extract new UB-free test programs for compilers test suites (via the enhanCer).

-Implementation Details: we have implemented our approach as a set of tools, the direct coverage fuzzer, GrayC, the program transformer, enhanCer, and a set of bash scripts for crash and differential testing.
-GrayC and the code analysis part of enhanCer were implemented in the LLVM 12.0.1 Framework with additional C/C++ code implementing our mutators on top of ClangFuzzer/libtooling.
-The enhanCer code transformation was implemented in python3 with a set of bash scripts.

 This repository contains the data and code to reproduce the results in the paper "GrayC: Greybox Fuzzing of Compilers and Analysers for C".

 ## Experiment Data: